Diagnosing Yard Pests

 Be sure to dispose of home pesticides properly to protect the environment.
 Don’t ever pour chemicals down the toilet, sink, storm drains or into creeks.
 Use up home pesticides instead by giving what you have left over to a relative or friend.
 Or you can take home pesticides to a hazardous waste collection facility.

-Using a professional service like Lawn Doctor’s Yard Pest Control will eliminate the problems of storing and disposing of pesticides.
+Whether you’re needing tick control or even mosquito lawn treatment, using a professional service like Lawn Doctor’s Yard Pest Control will eliminate the problems of storing and disposing of pesticides.

 For more information, contact the Lawn Doctor in your area.